Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Model and set-up

+{Fig. \ref{fig_set_up} (a) shows the schematic set-up with the local phonon-bath and the tilted magnetic field produced by the micromagnets, motivated by Ref. \cite{Pioro-slanting2008}, \cite{jang2020robust}.
+A slanting Zeeman field can induce the Stark tilt field necessary for SMBL.
+Fig. \ref{fig_set_up} (b) shows how a micromagnet can produce a slanting magnetic field across a few quantum dot arrays.
+Such a magnetic field gradient can be implemented by embedding a micro-magnet of the appropriate geometry above or beneath the 2DEG \cite{Pioro-slanting2008, jang2020robust, Petta_Shuttling_PRB, Sigillito_PhysRevApplied2019}.
+Alternatively, specific to GaAs QDs, a suitable nuclear spin programming can create a large magnetic field gradient \cite{Zhang2017, Foletti2009, Bluhm_PhysRevLett}.}

-Fig. \ref{fig_set_up} (b) shows how a semiconductor based Quantum Dot (QD) simulator support the realization of Hamiltonian $H = H_{s} + H_{sb}$.
-In a semiconductor hetero-structure based quantum dot the primary carriers are either electrons or holes \cite{HoleSpin1,HoleSpin2}.
+{The semiconductor-based Quantum Dot (QD) simulator, therefore, supports the realization of Hamiltonian $H = H_{s} + H_{sb}$.
+In a semiconductor hetero-structure-based quantum dot the primary carriers are either electrons or holes \cite{HoleSpin1, HoleSpin2}.
 Therefore, a Fermi-Hubbard model is natural to arise in a QD simulator\cite{Hensgens2017, Kotlyar_PhysRevB, Zanardi_PhysRevLett, Zanardi_PhysRevB}.
-The confinement at each QD is approximately parabolic \cite{Kotlyar_PhysRevB} (i.e., a Harmonic oscillator), see Fig \ref{fig_set_up} (b).
-The magnetic field dependent single particle energy at each dot corresponds to the standard Fock-Darwin-Zeeman scheme \cite{Kotlyar_PhysRevB}.
-A slanting Zeeman field can be used to induce the Stark tilt field necessary for SMBL.
-Such a magnetic field gradient can be implemented by embedding a micro-magnet of the appropriate geometry above or beneath the 2DEG \cite{Pioro-slanting2008, jang2020robust, Petta_Shuttling_PRB, Sigillito_PhysRevApplied2019}.
-Alternatively, specific to GaAs QDs, a suitable nuclear spin programming can create large magnetic field gradient \cite{Zhang2017, Foletti2009, Bluhm_PhysRevLett}.
-Local electron-phonon interaction can be induced, e.g., by placing a biased Quantum Point Contact (QPC) suitably \cite{Granger2012}.
-Having realized the Fermi-Hubbard model with a local carrier-phonon interaction, it can then be tuned to the desired limit to obtain a Heisenberg model (in the Mott limit) \cite{Hensgens2017, Kotlyar_PhysRevB, Zanardi_PhysRevLett, Zanardi_PhysRevB, essler_frahm_2005}.
+The confinement at each QD is approximately parabolic \cite{Kotlyar_PhysRevB} (i.e., a Harmonic oscillator), see Fig \ref{fig_set_up} (c).
+The magnetic field-dependent single particle energy at each dot corresponds to the standard Fock-Darwin-Zeeman scheme \cite{Kotlyar_PhysRevB}.
+Local electron-phonon interaction can be induced, e.g., by placing a biased Quantum Point Contact (QPC) \cite{Granger2012}, see Fig. \ref{fig_set_up} (c).} Having realized the Fermi-Hubbard model with a local carrier-phonon interaction, it can then be tuned to the desired limit to obtain a Heisenberg model (in the Mott limit) \cite{Hensgens2017, Kotlyar_PhysRevB, Zanardi_PhysRevLett, Zanardi_PhysRevB, essler_frahm_2005}.
 To this end, the carrier-carrier interaction strength, being related to the capacitance matrix of the QD array setup, can be tuned to reach a Mott limit \cite{Kotlyar_PhysRevB}.
-Subsequently, the carrier-phonon interaction can also be mapped to the spin-phonon term in \eqref{sys-bath} (cf. \onlinecite{Zanardi_PhysRevB, Zanardi_PhysRevLett}).
+Subsequently, the carrier-phonon interaction can also be mapped to the spin-phonon term in \eqref{sys-bath} (cf. \cite{Zanardi_PhysRevB, Zanardi_PhysRevLett}).